MaddieM4/glu/README.md

 # examples.sh

 # Install glu via cargo, if you don't have it
+# You can find a Rust+Cargo installer at https://rustup.rs/
 cargo install glu

 # Unpack files to a temp directory and open a bash shell.